- MacKenzie & Ebert

 Island Fairways & Target Golf:

-5, 8 and 14 have island fairways.
+5, 8, and 14 have island fairways.
 Characteristic of Pine Valley and a hallmark of George C Thomas, target golf from the tee adds another layer of difficulty.
-18 originally had 3 bunkers which created a break and line of defence between two island fairways on the final hole.
+18 originally had 3 bunkers which created a break and line of defense between two island fairways on the final hole.

 Due to the exuberant nature of the fairways, there are landing zones that need to be sought after even at the expense of distance.
 For example, a shorter club will be taken off the first tee to find 'The Kitchen' and in particular 'The Sink' - a somewhat level area on the left-hand side of the fairway from where the attack of the green is easier despite a longer club in hand.

 There are also Turbo Boosts that can be found.
 A drive that finds the downslope on 7 can add significant yardage to the shot.

 Use of and Routing Through Dunes: